Pacific Environment: Organization

 Pacific Environment splits its activities between five main programs: Climate Program, China Program, Alaska Program, California Energy Program, and Responsible Finance Program.

 Programs

 Pacific Environment takes on specific challenges in key geographic areas throughout the Pacific Rim, and employs key international leverage points to bolster local campaigns.
 They engage in five major areas of focus outlined below.

 Russia

 Until 2018, Pacific Environment had partnered with Russian environmentalists to ensure the peoples in these regions have a voice in decisions that impact their environment, health and livelihoods.
 Pacific Environment worked alongside Russian and international nonprofits to protect wild lands and wildlife, promote responsible fisheries management, and advocate environmental controls on oil, gas and minerals development.

+In August 2018, Pacific Environment was designated as 'undesirable' in Russia.

 China

 Pacific Environment enhances the Chinese environmental movement by: